Uldren Sov: Character overview

 Uldren Sov's backstory prior to the events of Destiny is predominantly presented through in-game lore entries.
-His name is originally Uldwyn, a crew member onboard the colony ship Yang Liwei alongside his mother Osana and sister Mara.
+His name is originally Uldwyn, a crew member on board the colony ship Yang Liwei alongside his mother Osana and sister Mara.
 The Yang Liwei was caught in a supernatural wave of energy unleashed by conflicting supernatural or "paracausal" forces during a galaxy-wide cataclysm known as the Collapse, where humanity's golden age of space colonization was abruptly ended by an entity known as the Darkness in the aftermath.
 Swallowed up by a kugelblitz formed by the aforementioned paracausal forces, the colony ship was transported into a pocket universe known as the Distributary.
 The process permanently altered the biology of the ship's passengers and crew, with blue skin coloration and long lifespans, but left them with little to no memory of their previous lives.

 At some point in their history, Uldwyn changed his name to Uldren, and Mara rose into prominence as the ruling monarch of her people.
 A large expedition fleet led by Uldren and Mara eventually departed the anomaly and returned to the Solar system.
 This follows an extended passage of time where Awoken society has developed for over thousands of years, as time flows differently in the Distributary.
 The majority of the Awoken fleet settle in a region known as The Reef, which consists of a flotsam of broken ships and rubble scattered through space, though some Awoken depart for the Last City and integrate themselves with human society.
 Besides the Awoken, Mara Sov also ruled over members of the Eliksni, an insectoid alien species more commonly known as the Fallen, as Queen of the Reef.
 Uldren served his sister as the Reef's spymaster, and held the title of "Master of Crows".
 He was very close to Jolyon Till, another Crow spy who worked for Mara.